BeachyHeadCode/WebStats/README.md

 <a href="https://mrplows-server.tk">WebStats</a> ~ <a href="http://forums.bukkit.org/threads/60843/">Bukkit Forum</a>
 <hr />
-MySQL - PHP web data page for public viewing of Minecraft plugin data
+MySQL - PHP web data page for public viewing of Minecraft plug-in data
 <hr />
 This was based on <a href="http://forums.bukkit.org/threads/17793/">[WEB] Webstatistic for Minecraft v1.10b [1337]</a> - the code used in this is far more superior.
 It is being made into a Wordpress or phpwiki or any good website project that has an installer, login, admin page, and many goodies.

-Beside this plugin, WS supports other plugins which collects data in MySQL databases.
-The following plugins are already supported:
+Beside this plug-in, WS supports other plug-ins which collects data in MySQL databases.
+The following plug-ins are already supported:

 <ul>
 	<li><a href="http://dev.bukkit.org/server-mods/achievements/">Achievements</a> *WORKS (with stats)</li>